reframejs/reframe/contributing.md

-Reframe is **looking for a co-maintainer** and warmly welcomes contributions.
+Reframe is **very much open for co-maintainer(s)** and warmly welcomes contributions.

 - **_Contributor_**
-  - You do one or couple of commits to Reframe's codebase.
+  - You author one or couple of commits to Reframe's codebase.
+Mostly bug fixes.
 - **_Maintainer_**
   - You own substantial parts of Reframe's codebase.
   - You work closely with Romuald.
   - You are a senior developer.
     It doesn't matter whether you have experience with JavaScript or not.
-    What matters is that you are well-versed in software engineering.
+    But it does matter that you are well-versed in software engineering or in computer science.

 <br/>